SultanAkduman/SultanAkduman/README.md

 ### Hello Fellow Devs 👋 Glad to see you here!
-It's Sultan🙋, a Fellow Frontend Developer and Open Source Enthusiast from İstanbul (Turkey).
+It's Sultan🙋, a Fellow Front-end Developer and Open Source Enthusiast from İstanbul (Turkey).

 Check out this repository to learn more about me 🤓